-With term life insurance, you choose the amount you want to be insured for and the period for which you want cover.
+TERM LIFE INSURANCE A good option for family protection ith a term life insurance policy you choose the amount you want to be insured for and the period for which you want cover.
 This is the most basic type of life insurance.
 If you die within the term, the policy pays out to your beneficiaries.
-If you don't die during the term, the policy doesn't pay out, and the premiums you've paid are not returned to you.
+If you don't die during the term, the policy doesn't pay out and the premiums you've paid are not returned to you.
 There are two main types of term life insurance to consider - level-term and decreasing-term life insurance.
+Level-term life insurance policies A level-term policy pays out a lump sum if you die within the specified term.
+The amount you're covered for remains level throughout the term - hence the name.
+The monthly or annual premiums you pay usually stay the same too.